andrianaimisa/mgritts.github.io/cv.md

 Exploratory Analysis and Visualization of Animal Movement.
 (The Wildlife Society, Nevada Chapter)

 ### Poster

-`2016`
+`2019`
+Path Segmentation Methods to Identify Migratory and Partially Migratory Ungulates.
+(ESRI UC)

+`2018`
+Automated Detection of Migration Timing.
+(ESRI UC)

+`2017`
+TelemetR: A Tool for Managing, Visualizing and Analyzing Animal Movement Data.
+(The Wildlife Society, National) `2016`
 Designing a Wildlife Encounter and Health Data Management System.
 (The Wildlife Society, Western Section)